-Maximum number of swimmers on course at a time: Number
+Maximum number of swimmers on course at a time: 40

 If more swimmers show up on the day of the swim(s), how will you adjust the safety plan to accommodate the increased number of entries?
+We will use more of our volunteers on the perimeter of the lake for viewing.

 How will you deploy the safety staff and crafts distributed to supervise this event to ensure swift recognition, rescue, and treatment of any swimmer?
+The lake is very small.
+All safety personnel will be able to see all swimmers.

 How will you deploy the safety staff to maximize rapid response to a troubled swimmer?
+Safety director will notify safety boats.

 How will you alter the event if insufficient safety personnel/craft are available on the day of the swim(s)?
+Either postpone the start or cancel if safety personnel aren’t able to come.

-Describe your missing swimmer plan:
+Describe your missing swimmer plan: First call out name of missing swimmer.
+Second ask swimmers swimming around the missing swimmer when he/she was last seen.
+Have boaters, spotters and rescuers comb the area.